18F/before-you-ship/_pages/security/static-analysis.md

 1. [Sign into Gemnasium using your GitHub account.](https://gemnasium.com/login)
 1. Go to [your settings page](https://gemnasium.com/settings) and change it to use your work email, if it isn't already.
 1. Ask in [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure/) to be invited to the devops@gsa.gov account.
 1. This provides you with access to the common dashboard for our projects.
-Make sure that your project also has a backup with access to the dashboard.
+Make sure your project has multiple people with access to the gemnasium dashboard.

 ##### Adding projects